Alix-debug/NearCulture/README.md

 		ASK WHERE{?Instance :age ?age FILTER (?age >"""+region+""")}
 ```
+This query is accessible at the ... tab in the nav bar.

 e.
 A query that contains a DESCRIBE query for (export) : described the data in rdf
 Query that exports all the libraries :